 Presidents Day Special Events on the Staten Island NYC

-NOT 2021 EVENT - On Monday at the Conference Park House Visitors Center from 11 am - 1 pm there's a Presidents Day event.
+2019 - 2020 OLD EVENT - On Monday at the Conference Park House Visitors Center from 11 am - 1 pm there's a Presidents Day event.
 On both days in both places participants will have an opportunity to work with the NYC Parks Department to improve the quality of public green space by making them cleaner, greener and healthier.

-NOT 2021 EVENT - On Monday the Staten Island Children's Museum at 1000 Richmond Terrace, located on the grounds of the Snug Harbor Cultural Center, is hosting a storytelling session at 11 am and a musical performance at 3 pm, both of which are themed around the U.S. Presidents.
+2019 - 2020 OLD EVENT - On Monday the Staten Island Children's Museum at 1000 Richmond Terrace, located on the grounds of the Snug Harbor Cultural Center, is hosting a storytelling session at 11 am and a musical performance at 3 pm, both of which are themed around the U.S. Presidents.
 The museum offers free admission on this holiday.

 Art Exhibits & Cultural Institutions on Staten Island NYC - Things To Do over the Presidents Day Holiday Weekend

 The Lighthouse Museum has a respository of photos and artifacts of the maritime history of New York City.
 The museum is located a stone's throw from the St. George Ferry Terminal at 200 The Promenade at Lighthouse Point.
 Pre-pandemic, they were open Wednesday - Sunday from 11 am - 4 pm, but it's unclear whether they are open for anything beyond their special events as of this post.
 But you can see for yourself or call them at - www.lighthousemuseum.org

 In the photo to your right shows the inside of the Lighthouse Museum near the St. George Ferry Terminal on Staten Island.